lenderpanel

 Recently asked questions about conveyancing in North Woolwich

-I am purchasing my first flat in North Woolwich benefiting from help to buy.
-The developers refused to move on the price so I negotiated 6k of fixtures and fittings instead.
-The sale representative suggested that I not inform my conveyancer about this side-deal as it will jeopardize my loan with the lender.
-Do I keep my lawyer in the dark?.
+I'm buying a new build house in North Woolwich benefiting from help to buy.
+The developers refused to budge the price so I negotiated five thousand pounds worth of extras instead.
+The property agent told me not disclose to my conveyancer about this deal as it could impact my loan with the lender.
+Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.